 If your shares are registered directly in your name, your shares will not be voted if you do not vote over the Internet, by telephone, by returning your proxy card or voting at the Annual Meeting.
 If your shares are held in "street name" by a bank, broker or other nominee, that person, as the record holder of your shares, is required to vote your shares according to your instructions.
 Your bank, broker or other nominee will send you directions on how to vote those shares.
-Under applicable stock exchange rules, if you do not give instructions to your bank, broker or other nominee, it will still be able to vote your shares with respect to certain "discretionary" items, such as the ratification of the appointment of RSM US LLP ("RSM") as our independent registered public accounting firm, but will not be allowed to vote your shares with respect to certain "non-discretionary" items, such as the election of directors, the approval of our 2022 Stock Incentive Plan and the approval of amendments to our Amended and Restated 2007 Director Stock Plan.
+Under applicable stock exchange rules, if you do not give instructions to your bank, broker or other nominee, it will still be able to vote your shares with respect to certain "discretionary" items, such as the ratification of the appointment of RSM US LLP ("RSM") as our independent registered public accounting firm, but will not be allowed to vote your shares with respect to certain "non-discretionary" items, such as the election of directors, the approval of an amendment and restatement of our 2022 Stock Incentive Plan, the approval of an amendment to our Amended and Restated 2007 Director Stock Plan, the approval of an amendment to our Restated Certificate of Incorporation, as amended, to provide for exculpation of officers from breaches of fiduciary duty to the extent permitted by the General Corporation Law of the State of Delaware, and the approval, on an advisory basis, of the compensation of our named executive officers.
 In the case of "non-discretionary" items, shares for which your bank, broker or other nominee does not receive voting instructions will be treated as "broker non-votes."